adrian-parisi/scrapping_api/README.md

 - Docker & Docker Compose
 - PostgreSQL (or use Docker Compose for local development)

+## Tech Stack

+- **Python 3.12**: My strongest language, quickest way to deliver.
+- **PostgreSQL**: Robust and reliable, proven under heavy workloads.
+- **FastAPI**: Lightweight micro-framework, minimal dependencies, built-in validation and docs.
+- **SQLAlchemy**: Standard ORM in Python, integrates cleanly with Postgres.
+- **Pydantic v2**: Great for validation and clear error messages out of the box.
+- **API Key Auth**: Simplest choice, matches the exercise requirements.
+- **Docker python:3.12-slim-bookworm**: Small, secure base image, fast builds.
+Considered Alpine for smaller size but chose Debian for better compatibility with Python packages.
+- **pytest**: I've used it for years; fixtures make tests easy to write and maintain.

 ## Getting Started

 ### 1. Start the API Server